 Data Mapping

-interface (and classes derived from it) to represent the data provided when executing a database command.
-A data record has one or more fields; MuchAdo supports mapping those fields to instances of various types.
+interface (and classes derived from it) to represent that data.
+Each data record has one or more named fields; MuchAdo supports mapping one or more data record fields to instances of various types.

 Strings